-The journey began from a nostalgic envisioning of our 1950s western society and moving forward into the most abstract of creation.
-Retro-futurism has changed dramatically in just a couple decades time, and digital illustrators have been changing right along with the trends.
+The journey began from a nostalgic envisioning of our 1950s western society and moved forward into the most abstract of creations.
+Retro-futurism has changed dramatically in just a couple of decades, and digital illustrators have been changing right along with the trends.

-As the genre now focuses heavily on themes in space the trends in retro-futurism have become fractals of their previous form.
-Granted the nostalgia and vintage feeling hasn’t been lost and has actually adopted many of the latter generations in American history.
+As the genre now focuses heavily on themes in space, the trends in retro-futurism have become fractals of their previous form.
+Granted, the nostalgia and vintage feeling haven’t been lost and have adopted many of the latter generations in American history.
 An example could include clothing or media from the 1980s with themes such as dancing, disco, and crazy sunglasses.

 Trends in Retro Web Design